Solar panel manufacturers: read those data-sheets

 This is good news.
 They are robust and very unlikely to fail on your roof.
 They are weather-proof and resilient.

 Nonetheless, they do gradually degrade over time.
 The sunshine affects the solar cells to a very small extent every year.
-Most manufacturers guarantee this degradation will be no more than 20% over a 25-year period.
+Most manufacturers guarantee this degradation will be no more than 15-20% or so over a 25-year period.
+Some warranties are even longer.

-So a solar panel that starts out at 300W, will be the equivalent of a 240W panel after 25 years.
+So a solar panel that starts out at 300W, will be the equivalent of a 240W panel after 25 years, if the degradation is at 20%.
 This is known as the Performance warranty.

 Panels also have a Product warranty.
 This is the same as any other warranty for electronic goods.
 If it fails within the product warranty period, you are entitled to a replacement, free of charge.
-Generally, product warranties on solar panels are 10-12 years.
-Some manufacturers offer 25-year product warranties, through the panels are expensive.
+Some product warranties on solar panels are 10-12 years.
+Other manufacturers offer 25-40 year product warranties, through the panels can be more expensive.

 Below is a list of popular solar panel manufacturers, with panels available in the UK.
 Click on the links to go to the manufacturers’ websites.
 There you can learn all about specific panels, and get a feeling for whether you want to buy that company’s panels or not.